viniciusCornieri/bootcamp-rocketseat/goBarber/backend/class_annotations.md

 ### 16.1.
 DataDog

 [DataDog](https://www.datadoghq.com/) can be used to monitor the database queries to see what queries are the most used to add cache to it.

+## 17. Prevent DDoS attack with node-rate-limiter-flexible

+    yarn add rate-limiter-flexible

+It will control the rate limit from which ip address to prevent brute force attacks or DDoS attacks.